SFO Investigations & Prosecutions

-There are a numbers of way in which involvement in an SFO investigation may look different to those conducted by other prosecuting authorities and it is important that you seek expert legal advice to guide you through the process.
+There are a numbers of way in which involvement in an SFO investigation looks different to those conducted by other prosecuting authorities.
+It’s important you seek expert legal advice to guide you through the process.

-If you are asked to attend an interview like this, you will of course be concerned.
-But it is important not to see the process as entirely negative.
-These interviews are conducted at an early stage of an investigation.
-They provide an opportunity to really influence the tone and direction of an investigation and make clear your position and seek a more appropriate focus to the case.
+If you’re asked to attend an SFO interview, you will likely feel concerned.
+But it’s important to understand that these interviews are conducted at an early stage of an investigation.
+They provide an opportunity to influence the tone and direction of an investigation, and make clear your position and seek a more appropriate focus to the case.

-Very careful consideration, assisted by astute, experienced fraud lawyers, is needed before raising the possibility of such an agreement with the SFO.
+Very careful consideration, assisted by sharp, experienced fraud lawyers, is needed before raising the possibility of such an agreement with the SFO.
 Detailed assessment needs to be made of the risk of prosecution.
-Your lawyer will need to consider if there has in fact been wrong doing and if so, the possibility of a case being successfully presented.
+Your lawyer will need to consider if there has been wrong doing, and if so, the possibility of a case being successfully presented.

 Once approached in this way, assistance will be needed in presenting the company’s position and negotiating the terms of any agreement.

 These are agreements between an authority and an individual under the Serious Organised Crime and Police Act 2005 (SOCPA).
-In effect the agreement allows for a certain beneficial outcome in return for cooperation.
-They are not unique to the SFO.
-However, the powers conferred by the Act tend to have considerable application to the sort of cases investigated by the this authority.
+The agreement allows for a beneficial outcome in return for cooperation.
+They’re not unique to the SFO.

-There are a number of different SOCPA agreements available depending on the circumstances.
+There are various SOCPA agreements available, depending on the circumstances.
 But they all deal with the benefit that can be gained for an individual by cooperating with the authorities and admitting criminal wrong-doing.
-The current Director of the SFO, Lisa Osafksy, gave a speech in which she said, “…we in the UK have heard loud and clear from our colleagues in the United States how valuable co-operators can be in cracking white collar cases.
+The current Director of the SFO, Lisa Osafksy, comments, “…we in the UK have heard loud and clear from our colleagues in the United States how valuable co-operators can be in cracking white collar cases.
 We have different practices and different rules in Britain, and co-operators have, to date, been more widely used in narcotics or gang cases.
 Suffice to say, we are intently exploring this area in the white collar world.”
-So, it is clear then that cooperation could be looked upon favourably by the SFO in a way that could be to the advantage of the subject of its investigation.
+So, it’s clear, cooperation is looked upon favourably by the SFO, that could be to the advantage of the subject of its investigation.

 An agreement may offer total immunity from prosecution in return for assistance given.
-It is also possible that an agreement could be reached entitling a person convicted of an offence to a reduction in their sentence in return for assistance.
+It’s also possible that an agreement could be reached entitling a person convicted of an offence to a reduction in their sentence in return for assistance.

 There are multiple considerations when deciding whether to enter into a SOCPA agreement.
-Because criminal wrong doing must be admitted whether to enter into such an agreement will be a difficult decision.
-The process is complex and you will need a legal team that can carefully navigate this.
+Because criminal wrong doing must be admitted when entering into such an agreement, this will be a difficult decision.
+Due to the complexity of the process, you will need a legal team that can carefully navigate this.
 Specialist legal advice in this situation is absolutely vital.

 Defending a matter investigated by the SFO requires the assistance of lawyers highly experienced in dealing with all types of financial irregularity and complex fraud.
 Enormous knowledge and experience of each stage of the investigation and prosecution is a must.
-We at HJA are up to the task.
+That’s why you need HJA.

-Represented an Executive in SFO prosecution into FH Bertiling – This related to corrupt payments in relation to the supply of freight forwarding services for a North Sea Oil exploration project known as Jasmine.
-Executive was acquitted.
+Represented an Executive in SFO prosecution into FH Bertling.
+This related to corrupt payments in relation to the supply of freight forwarding services for a North Sea Oil exploration project known as Jasmine.
+The executive was acquitted.